 This isn’t like other oil cleansers you’ve used, since it transforms into a milky cleanser when you add warm water, which activates sugar-based surfactants.
 It feels kind of like a hybrid between a traditional oil cleanser and a foaming cleanser.
 It leaves my skin feeling so clean yet not at all stripped of moisture.

-Use 1 or 2 pumps and rub it into the skin for about 30 seconds, get your fingers wet with warm water to mix and form a milky texture, massage again, then wipe away with a soft cloth dampened with warm water.
+How to use it: Dispense 1 or 2 pumps into your palm (start with 1 to see if it is enough) and rub it into the skin for about 30 seconds, then get your fingers wet with warm water to mix and form a milky texture (you’ll feel the product transform as you add water), massage again, then wipe away with a soft cloth dampened with warm water.
 Pat face dry with a clean towel.